SalesforceCommerceCloud/sfcc-sample-apps/docs/architecture.md

 ## What's Not Included?
 This is a sample application, and is not intended to be a full reference architecture.
 There are multiple components missing, some of which will be added in the future.
 Specifically, the app does not currently include:

-1. **Authentication** - Required for a fully functional cart and checkout experience.
+1. **Authentication** - Required for a fully functional basket and checkout experience.
 2. **CMS Integration** - Required to customize the storefront experience per user.
 3. **Server-side Rendering** - Required for product listing search engine optimization.
 4. **Component Portability** - Work needs to be done to re-use components outside of the sample app context.